Frequently Asked Questions

 Didn’t get an email that you should have?
 Check in with [email protected]

-Less than 40 students in the USESO Training Camp.
-Less than 26 students in the Junior Program.
-Our staff to student ratio is normally about 1:6.
+Up to 40 students in the USESO Training Camp.
+Up 26 students in the LEES Program.
+Our staff to student ratio is normally about 1:4.

 For many students, one of the highlights of USESO is connecting with each other both over a common interest in Earth science and the opportunity to meet peers from across the country.
 Campers are placed into small teams to collaborate on projects that take them into the field and in front of the presentation screen.
 Outside of team work, team members often dine together, help each other with camp activities, and leave camp having forged new friendships.